You Want to Start an Online Business But Have No Ideas? Here’s the Solution

 You’re not behind.
 You’re at the beginning.
 And, the solution is probably simpler than you think.

-The truth is that you don’t need a revolutionary idea to build an online business.
-You need a process to find opportunities, evaluate them realistically, and turn scattered thoughts into action.
+The truth is that you do not need a revolutionary idea to build an online business.

 What Does It Mean to Start an Online Business?